Chapter 4. Integrating Networking into Our Own Async Runtime

 -

-: This crate is a fast and popular HTTP implementation.
+This crate is a fast and popular HTTP implementation.
 We are going to use this to make requests.
-We need the featuresclient
+We need the features

-to allow compatability with a custom async runtime -
+to allow compatibility with a custom async runtime. - smol

-: This crate provides asynchronous TLS (Transport Layer Security) support. -
+This crate provides asynchronous Transport Layer Security (TLS) support.

-: This crate we have used before for demonstrating async runtime and will use again in this chapter.
+We used this crate before for demonstrating our async runtime and will use it again in this chapter.

-As you can see we are going to be using Hyper for this example.
-This is to give you a different set of tools to what we have used in previous examples, and to demonstrate that tools like tokio are layered in other commonly used libraries.
-Before we write any code however, we must understand what an executor is.
+As you can see, we are going to be using hyper for this example.
+This is to give you a different set of tools than those we used in previous examples and to demonstrate that tools like Tokio are layered in other commonly used libraries.
+Before we write any code, however, we must introduce executors and connectors.

-An executor is responsible for running Futures to completion.
-It is the part of the runtime that schedules tasks and makes sure they run (or executed) when they are ready.
-We need to have an executor when we introduce networking into our runtime because without it, our Futures such as HTTP requests would be created by never actually run.
+An executor is responsible for running futures to completion.
+It is the part of the runtime that schedules tasks and makes sure they run (or are executed) when they are ready.
+We need an executor when we introduce networking into our runtime because without it, our futures such as HTTP requests would be created but never actually run.

 A connector in networking is a component that establishes a connection between our application and the service we want to connect to.
-It handles things like opening TCP connections and maintaining these connections through the lifetime of the request.
+It handles activities like opening TCP connections and maintaining them through the lifetime of the request.

-Now that we understand what executors and connectors means, we can see how these concepts are essential when integrating a library like Hyper into our async runtime.
-Without an appropriate executor and connector, our runtime wouldn’t be able to handle the HTTP requests and connections that Hyper relies on.
+Now that you understand what executors and connectors are, let’s look at how these concepts are essential when integrating a library like hyper into our async runtime.
+Without an appropriate executor and connector, our runtime wouldn’t be able to handle the HTTP requests and connections that hyper relies on.

-If we look at Hyper official documentation or various online tutorials, we can get the impression that we can perform a simple get request using the Hyper crate with the following code:
+If we look at hyper official documentation or various online tutorials, we might get the impression that we can perform a simple GET request using the hyper crate with the following code:

 use